dhurlburtusa/shortcuts/flask/flask-notes.md

 # Flask Notes

-Flask is a web application framework built with Python.
+Flask is a lightweight [WSGI] web application framework.
+It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
+It began as a simple wrapper around [Werkzeug] and [Jinja] and has become one of the most popular Python web application frameworks.

 Flask claims to be a microframework for Python.
 The “micro” in microframework means Flask aims to keep the core simple but extensible.

 ## Prerequisites